 Early 21st Century: Policy changes take steps towards consumer choice and sustainability

 After roughly 100 years of centralized monopoly control over the electric system, a move towards greater consumer choice — enabled by improved technology — marked the dawn of the 21st century.
 In the District, the Retail Electric Competition and Consumer Protection Act of 1999 made fundamental changes.
-The law opened up the electricity market, allowing consumers to buy power from third-parties (vs. the previous singular option, Pepco).
+The law opened up the electricity market to third-parties, allowing consumers to buy power from from third-parties (vs. the previous singular option, Pepco).
 This includes not only electricity purchased from the centralized grid, but also from distributed energy resources (DERs).
 No longer stuck with a single option, residents and businesses can now buy solar, batteries, and smart building products from a broad market.

 Other local legislation further improved conditions for renewables.
 Perhaps most notably, the Clean and Affordable Energy Act of 2008 (and subsequent amendments) created strong requirements and subsidies for energy efficiency and solar.